-Social anxiety disorder or social anxiety is an excessive emotional discomfort, anxiety, fear or worry about social situations.
-The individual is exceptionally worried about social situations, being evaluated or scrutinized by other people - there is a heightened fear of interactions with others.
+Social anxiety disorder or social anxiety is an excessive emotional discomfort, fear, or worry about social situations.
+The individual is worried about being evaluated or scrutinized by other people, and there is a heightened fear of interactions with others.

 - It is more common in females than males.